Dragonfly species in Monmouthshire: Emerald Damselfly

 Male and female Emerald Damselflies, photographed by Richard Clarke in Monmouthshire in 2022

-Emerald Damselfly (Lestes sponsa) is a localised dragonfly in the county, being found mainly in the western uplands, with a scattering of records around Newport and on the Gwent Levels.
+Emerald Damselfly (Lestes sponsa) is a localised dragonfly in the county, being found mainly in the northwest uplands, with a scattering of sites around Newport, on the Gwent Levels and elsewhere.

 The oldest record in our data set is from the Monmouthshire and Brecon canal near Sebastopol, on an unspecified date in 1967 (observer Derek Bolton).